Economic Security

 How is Westchester County performing?

-Poverty rates were highest in Westchester County in 2016-20 among African American seniors at 16%, compared to Hispanic and white seniors, both at 6%.
-Westchester's rate for African American seniors was on par with the state at 17% and its rate for Hispanic seniors was slightly below the state rate of 8%.
+In 2020-24, poverty rates in Westchester County were highest among African American seniors at 16%, compared to Hispanic and White seniors, both at 8%.
+Westchester's rate for African American seniors was less than the state at 19% and its rate for Hispanic seniors was slightly below the state rate of 9%.
 The population of Asian seniors in poverty in Westchester County was too small to report reliable data, as was also true for many of the racial and ethnic groups in municipalities.
+Since 2010-14, rates of poverty have increased two to three percentage points amongst White, Hispanic and African American seniors.

 Why do these disparities exist?